cucumber/cucumber-jvm/examples/README.md

 mvn clean install
 ```

-Any of the examples can be built and run with `mvn clean integration-test`.
-See individual `README.md` files for details.
+Any of the examples can be built and run with `mvn clean verify`.